ansonlichtfuss/swiftory/README.md

 # SWIFTORY

-An exploration of micro frontend architecture, inter-app communication, and hand-crafted landing pages for some of Taylor Swift's most recent albums.
-Explore the albums, find artists that contributed to that album and collect their other work by adding it to your personal Jukebox!
+An experimental project using micro frontend architecture, cross-app communication, and hand-crafted landing pages for some of Taylor Swift's most recent albums.
+Explore the albums, find artists that contributed to that album and collect their work by adding it to your Jukebox!

 ## Demo